core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Group Encryption Algorithm ## {#ssec-common-context-cs-enc-alg}

 The new parameter Group Encryption Algorithm identifies the algorithm to use for encryption and decryption, when messages are protected in group mode (see {{mess-processing}}).
 This algorithm MAY provide integrity protection.
 If this parameter is not set, the group mode is not used in the group.

+The following non-authenticated algorithms can be used as Group Encryption Algorithm: A128CBC, A192CBC, and A256CBC {{RFC9459}}.
+The non-authenticated algorithm ChaCha20 {{ChaCha}} is also suitable to consider, although using it will first require its registration in the "COSE Algorithms" Registry.

+The following non-authenticated algorithms MUST NOT be used as Group Encryption Algorithm: A128CTR, A192CTR, and A256CTR {{RFC9459}}.

 ### Signature Algorithm ## {#ssec-common-context-cs-alg}